 Don’t fear though, as while they might look tricky to master, it’s not as complicated as it looks once you know-how.
 Learn how to Dutch braid with our simple step-by-step guide and how-to video.

 Start by spraying your hair with some dry shampoo.
 This will help give the hair grip and texture, making the braid last longer.

 Using your fingers, take a small section of hair from just above the crown and divide it into three equal sections.

 This will form the start of your braid.

-Once you have come to the end of the braid, leave a small section loose at the end and tie it tightly with a hairband.
+Once you have come to the end of the braid, leave a small section loose at the end and tie it with a hair tie or clear elastic.

-Mist the hair from front to back, smoothing down any loose ends or frizz as you go.
+Mist the hair from front to back, smoothing down any flyaways or shorter layers that are sticking out.

 More Dutch Braid Inspiration

 Mastered how to do a Dutch braid?
-Now you’ve got the basic technique down, here are 3 other ways you can rock the style.
+Now you’ve got the basic technique down, here are more fun ways you can rock the style for different occasions.